A fully-featured color-space correction, white balance adjustment and channel mixer module.

 - Remove any negative RGB values (set them to zero).
 This helps to deal with bad black level as well as the blue channel clipping issues that may occur with blue LED lights.
 This option is destructive for color (it may change the hue) but ensures a valid RGB output no matter what.
 It should never be disabled unless you want to take care of the gamut mapping manually and understand what you are doing.
 In that case, use the black level correction in the exposure module to get rid of any negative RGB (RGB means light, which is energy, and which should always be a positive quantity), then increase the gamut compression until no solid black patches remain in the image.
 Proper denoising may help getting rid of odd RGB values too.
 Note that this approach may still be insufficient to recover some deep and luminous shades of blue.

-Note 1: It has been reported that some OpenCL drivers don’t play well when negative RGB are present in the pixel pipeline, because many pixel operators use logarithms and power functions (filmic, color balance, all the CIE Lab <-> CIE XYZ color space conversions), which are not defined for negative numbers.
+Note 1: It has been reported that some OpenCL drivers don’t play well when negative RGB values are present in the pixel pipeline, because many pixel operators use logarithms and power functions (filmic, color balance, all the CIE Lab <-> CIE XYZ color space conversions), which are not defined for negative numbers.
 Although the inputs are sanitized before sensitive operations, it is not enough for some OpenCL drivers, which will output isolated

 NaN (Not a Number) values.
 These

-NaN values may be subsequently spread by local filters (blurring and sharpening operations, like sharpness, local contrast, contrast equalizer, low pass, high pass, surface blur, and filmic highlights reconstruction), resulting in large black, grey or white squares.
+NaN values may be subsequently spread by local filters (blurring and sharpening operations, like sharpness, local contrast, contrast equalizer, low pass, high pass, surface blur, and filmic highlights reconstruction), resulting in large black, gray or white squares.

 In all these cases, you must enable the “clip negative RGB from gamut” option in the color calibration module.